 Can breastfeeding drink coffee?

 Even after giving birth, mothers should still not drink coffee while breastfeeding.
-Caffeine can thoroughly mix into breast milk while breastfeeding – certainly not a good thing for the baby’s digestive system and general health.
+Caffeine can be thoroughly mix into breast milk while breastfeeding – certainly not good for the baby’s digestive system and general health.

 How long after giving birth can you drink coffee?